BetonQuest/BetonQuest/docs/Documentation/Reference/Definition-Encyclopedia.md

 A list of all data types that require a special and more elaborate explanation.

+### Basic Types

+!!! info "Basic Types"

+    There are a few basic data types that are commonly used in elements:

+    - `String`: A string of characters that may contain any character including spaces if quoted.
+    - `Number`: Any number, either integer or floating point.
+Might be negative as well.
+    Limited only to java's `integer`, `long`, `float` and `double` depending on the element.
+    See [here](https://www.w3schools.com/java/java_data_types.asp) for more information.
+    - `Boolean`: Binary value.
+Either `true` or `false`.

+    Other mostly element-specific data types are defined in the other sections or in the element's documentation itself.

 ### Block Selectors

 !!! info "Block Selector"